delfanbaum/versefinder/notes.md

 - remove line break! how to?
 - maybe need to figure out how to make a line properly (e.g., paragraphs for lines?
 Or?)
 --- create a new element that has a line break in it;
+- context menu on select text would be super usefull......

 # Code Scraps